elluisian/ugeeconfig/README.md

 deskkeys.vkey1.action_custom.action: N/A
 ```

-Please note that, if props are not correctly written, the program will try to detect possible valid props, basically, acting as a filter, the next example illustrates this behaviour:
+If a prop path is not correct (i.e. does not exist), the program will try to detect possible valid prop paths, basically, acting as a filter, if some prop is found, then they're shown, otherwise, an error is reported.\
+The next example illustrates this behaviour:

 ```
 ./ugeeconfig.sh get UE16.pen.bu deskkeys.vkey1.action
 ```

-returns:
+with output:

 ```
 UE16.pen.button0.action_default: FUNCT_ERSR (409)